-During regular business hours, 9am to 5pm weekdays, the phones are answered at your Intergroup by morning and afternoon front office service workers.
+During regular ETIAA business hours the phones are answered at your Intergroup by morning and afternoon front office service workers.
 After business hours the phones are transferred to service workers' homes or cell phones.
-The calls are automatically forwarded to the service worker's phone and their personal number is not available to the caller.
+The calls are automatically forwarded to the service worker's phone, and their personal number is not available to the caller.